noise-lab/Coursera-SDN/assignments/simple_router_acl/README.md

 #### 4. Submit your code

 To submit your code.
 Run the `behavioral-model` again.
-However, this time instead of running the `run_test.py` script, run the `submit.py` provided under the project directory in another terminal.
+However, this time instead of running the `run_test.py` script, run the `submit.py` script provided under the project directory in another terminal.

 ``` bash
 $ cd ~/p4factory/targets/simple_router_acl